 Tip: If a trigger point feels too sore to work on, it can help to focus on the surrounding muscles instead.
 This can help decrease stiffness and tension until you’re able to tackle the knot itself.

-3. Don’t Foam Roll Your Lower Back
+3. Don’t Foam Roll Your Lower Spine

 Lower back pain is one of the most common causes of discomfort, which can make foam rolling your lower spine tempting.
 However, your spine’s curve (plus the lack of rib protection) can leave this area prone to stress and injury during rolling exercises.